 Well I did intend to make a soup, but it turned out more like a stew.
 This usually happens to me because I prefer a chunkier type of soup.
 You can always add in more vegetable broth if you prefer more broth.

 This soup is relatively easy and comes together without too much work.
 I like to thicken stews and chili with a little masa harina.
 When the soup is almost done, in a small bowl add 2 tablespoons of the masa harina, which you can find in most grocery stores these days, and 3-4 tablespoons of water or vegetable broth.
 Mix together until the masa harina is mixed with the water.
 This adds a really nice corn flavor; perfect pairing with the hominy.

 For a little brightness, I topped the stew with Mexican Oregano that has been crushed between your fingers.
 I learned this from eating Posole in Mexico.
 When the Posole is brought out to you, a jar of dried Mexican Oregano is served along side.
 You take a little bit of the oregano and crush it between your fingers over the soup/stew.
 The crushed Mexican oregano adds a bright and citrusy note to the stew.

 This Chorizo and Hominy Stew is a great use of pantry staples and is easy to prepare.
-If you prefer a more liquid soup then a stew, add in 2 additional cups of broth.

 Perfect when the weather is a little cooler!